 Contact agents with experience with investment properties or who work with distressed homeowners.
 They may have access to exclusive listings or be aware of subject-to opportunities in the market.

 Wondering where to find investor-friendly agents?
-Check out the agent listing on BiggerPockets.
+Check out the agent listings on BiggerPockets.

 Real estate meetups, seminars, and networking events are excellent places to connect with other investors, professionals, and potential sellers.